On the Bike Spreading Problem

-The results provided in the paper are the following: \begin{itemize} \item In \secref{formalization}, we introduce the Bike Spreading problem and formalize two versions called \sbs and \tbs: the \sbs aims at uniformly distributing bikes among the city; the \tbs aims at maximizing the number of zones with a minimum level $\gamma>0$ of bikes (i.e., a minimum quality service). \item In \secref{theory}, we analyze the theoretical properties of \sbs and \tbs: we show their NP-completeness and that they satisfy the monotonicity and submodularity properties.
-By these properties and the result by Nemhauser et al. \cite{approx}, we get a simple greedy algorithm providing a $1-1/e$-approximation for \sbs and \tbs. \item In \secref{experiments}, we experimentally evaluate \bs by using data from the free-floating bike service of the city of Padova (Italy).
+More specifically, the results provided in the paper are the following: \begin{itemize} \item In \secref{formalization}, we introduce the Bike Spreading problem and formalize two versions called \tbs and \sbs: the \tbs version aims at maximizing the number of zones with a minimum amount $\gamma>0$ of bikes, while the goal of \sbs is to uniformly distribute bikes in the service area. \item In \secref{theory}, we analyze the theoretical properties of \tbs and \sbs: we show their NP-completeness and that \sbs satisfies the monotonicity and submodularity properties.
+By these properties and the result by Nemhauser et al. \cite{approx}, we get a simple greedy algorithm providing a $1-1/e$-approximation for \sbs. \item In \secref{experiments}, we experimentally investigate the \bs problem by using data from the free-floating bike service of the city of Padova (Italy).
 We analyze the performance and quality of the solution of the greedy algorithm, compare the \sbs and \tbs problems, and make some empirical considerations on the \bs problem. \end{itemize}